Vitaliy-Mironov/webMart/README.md

 # The classic online store with basic functionality (beta)

-### The basic functionality of this online store includes:
+### Basic functionality of this online store includes:

-- `Product catalog` - a list of all products sold in the online store.
-The catalog can be structured by categories, brands, price ranges, and other product characteristics.
+- `Product catalog` - a list of all the products sold in the online store.

-- `User authorization` - allows for more convenient and personalized user interaction with the online store, as well as increasing the security of online purchases.
+- `User authorization` - allows you to make user interaction with the online store more convenient and personalized.

-- `Checkout process` - the process that allows the buyer to select products from the catalog, add them to the cart, and place an order.
+- `Ordering process` - a process that allows a customer to select products from a catalog, add them to a cart, and place an order.

-- `Site administration` - allows for managing the content of the site, configuring and updating functionality, controlling order processing and customer interactions.
+- `Site administration` - allows to manage site content, control order processing and interaction with customers.

-### At the request of the client, this functionality can be supplemented and expanded with the following options:
+### This functionality can be supplemented and expanded with the following options at the customer's request:

-- Payment system - an online system that processes payments from buyers.
-Typically, an online store works with several payment systems to provide buyers with various payment options, such as credit cards, electronic money, bank transfers, etc.
+- Payment system - an online system that processes payments from customers.

-- Order management - the process that allows the store to manage all orders from start to finish.
-This includes order processing, notifying buyers of the status of their orders, delivery, and tracking the delivery status.

-- Inventory management - the process that allows the store to manage inventory levels, receive information about product availability, and manage supplies.
+- Inventory management - a process that allows a store to manage inventory levels, obtain availability information, and manage inventory.

-- Customer service - customer support that provides feedback between the buyer and the store.
-Customer service may include online chats, email, and support phone lines.
+- Customer service - customer support that provides feedback between the customer and the store.
+Customer service can include online chat, email, and phone support lines.

 ### To install the project on your local computer, follow these steps: